The nine Bidirectional explicit formatting

 no matter whether the string literal is normal (enclosed in single quotes) or

 multi-line (enclosed in triple quotes).
-Note that the sequence \"
+Note that the sequence \" does not

 close a normal string literal (enclosed in single quotes).